 And Vietnam was still not done with him.
 Not long after completion of the school, he received another call, from another nonprofit with a new mission.
 “They wanted me to be the country director for a group that assists countries in dealing with unexploded bombs,” he says.

 This was a major problem in Vietnam, lasting decades after the end of the war.
+“Twenty percent of the country was contaminated with unexploded bombs.
 There was more tonnage of bombs dropped in Vietnam than in all of Europe during World War II, and about ten percent of them failed to explode.
 There were landmines and bombs that remained in the ground,” he explains, “that farmers had to live with and work around, and they were injuring people almost every day.”
 He pauses, looking thoughtful.
 “People don’t realize how devastated and how blown apart – metaphorically and actually – Vietnam had been, and still was.”